Muukid/muTrueType/README.md

 * `MUTT_INVALID_HEAD_GLYPH_DATA_FORMAT` - the value for "glyphDataFormat" in the head table was invalid/unsupported.

-* `MUTT_INVALID_HHEA_LENGTH` - the value for the table length of hhea was invalid.
+* `MUTT_INVALID_HHEA_LENGTH` - the value for the table length of the hhea table was invalid.
 This could mean that an unsupported version of the table is being used.

 * `MUTT_INVALID_HHEA_VERSION` - the version value in the hhea table was invalid/unsupported.